 From this point on, Pinocchio undergoes a series of misadventures and is nearly killed several times.
 (Due to the fact that he's a wooden marionette he lives through these experiences, but we're still puzzled about how he can still consume food like a normal human being.)
 Some of his escapades include nearly getting used as firewood, being hanged from a tree by assassins, getting sentenced to four months in prison, being chained on a dog leash, having a fisherman attempt to eat him, getting turned into a donkey, being sold (still as a donkey) to have his skin turned into a drum head, getting tied to a stone and tossed into the sea (also still as a donkey) where he is swallowed by a giant shark.
 (He has a few more, but you should get the idea by now!)
 After reuniting with his father inside the whale, they escape and find their way back to land, although they're penniless and Gepetto is in poor health.
 (He was stuck in the monstrous shark for two years, and he survived by eating raw fish swallowed by the shark.)
 Pinocchio finally does a 180 and he works hard to support himself and his father, and he selflessly donates some of the money to help a fairy that had been watching over him.
 The following day, he wakes up to find that he has turned into a real boy!
 (The fairy was testing him, and he passed.)
 His room is also nicely furnished and a new set of clothes is waiting for him.
 Gepetto also had some of his youth restored and he was back to his carpentry work again, so at least this story does have a happy ending.

 We hope you learned a little bit about the original fairy tales.
 How many of these stories were you familiar with?
 Were you surprised by any of them?
 Would you have liked the movies better if the adaptations were more faithful?
 Share your thoughts with us in the comments!
-We have a soft spot for Disney movies and we're curious to see what fairy tales you might add to your own library.
+We have a soft spot for Disney movies and Disney costumes, and we're curious to see what fairy tales you might add to your own library.